lakshu2702/Bucketly-frontend/README.md

 - **CSS:** For styling and making the app visually appealing.
 - **JavaScript:** For implementing functionality and interactivity.

-## Project Details

-This project represents the frontend component of the full stack Bucketly web app, developed by the GDSC MVJCE Tech Team.
-It serves as an educational tool to be taught in the frontend workshop conducted by GDSC MVJCE.

 ## Installation and Usage

 To run this project locally, follow these steps: